danielmcheng1/drone/writeup.md

 ## Project Raison D'Etre
 Drone adoption has rapidly grown over the last few years, from search-and-rescue missions and aerial surveyance prior to excavation, to automated package delivery and photo shoots for personal enjoyment.

 This project prototypes a new application of drones as photo subscription service.
-The offered service falls into two categories of user stories.
+The offered service falls into two categories of high-level user stories.

 __Requesting a photo NOW__<br>
 * As a city worker, I want to know how many street parking spots areo open so that I can park in the closest spot to my office